AplaProject/apla-docs-en/source/concepts/blockchain-layers.rst

 Thus, the top layer is connected to the bottom layer and the transaction flow goes in the opposite direction:

-    - A user action in an app creates a transaction.
+    - A user action in the user interface creates a transaction.

     - The transaction gets included in a block.